aleshaleksey/fansys23/base-rules.md

 These numbers are a little bit different from what we see in systems like "Pathfinder" and "Dungeons and Dragons", because a) we use different dice and b) we use proper maths.

 **Taking 13:** Add 13 to the modifier and take this as the result. this represents using a systematic, familiar approach to solve a problem.
-It explains why for example a craftsman doesn't destroy 25% of the shoes he makes despite having only +5 as his modifier and making a shoe having a threshold of 10, or why we don't fall down the stairs every few weeks.
+It explains why for example a craftsman doesn't destroy 25% of the shoes he makes despite having only +5 as his modifier while making a shoe having a threshold of 10, or why we don't fall down the stairs every few weeks.
 One can take 13 if:
  1. You are in a relatively safe environment, free of distractions and threats.
  2. You are performing a routine, autonomous or habitual task (eg biological functions, general movement, performing a profession or skill in which you have at least one skill point).